Linuxpad

 How to Install Docker on Arch Linux: A Step-by-Step Guide

 If you’re venturing into the world of containerization and looking for an efficient way to deploy applications, Docker is the tool you need.
-But what’s better than harnessing the power of containerization on a linux distro that keeps you on the cutting edge?
+But what’s better than harnessing the power of containerization on a linux distribution that keeps you on the cutting edge?

 sudo pacman -Syu